gebeuhler/credit-cards/README.md

 When writing this application my goal was to keep it extensible and modular with minimum code re-use and overlapping pieces.
 I used regular expressions to parse the commands.
 I know they can use alot of resources if they are complicated but they work well for simple functionality.
-I used a hashmap for the main data structure because of it's O(1) insert and retrieval times.
+I used a TreeMap for the main data structure because it will put the keys in alphabetical order.
 Generating the transaction summary will run in O(n) because it must iterate through the entire map of Credit Cards.

 One way to improve this application is to improve error handling with bad user input.